Uptown (The Crystals song)

 "Uptown" is a 1962 single by the Crystals.
 On the Cash Box Top 100, the song peaked at #10.
 On the Billboard charts, "Uptown" reached #13 on the Billboard Hot 100 and #18 on the Billboard R&B Sides chart.

 Background

 In 1961, the Crystals recorded "There's No Other (Like My Baby)" with producer Phil Spector.
 When the Crystals went to record "Uptown" the following year, the group had not received payment from Spector for "There's No Other".
 After recording "Uptown", the Crystals were not paid by Spector, which led the group to fire their manager Benny Wells and hire the new manager, Daniel Turner.

 Recording

 Before the Crystals recorded "Uptown", La La Brooks replaced Myrna Girrard after Girrard became pregnant.
 During a retake of "Uptown", Spector brought in Eva Boyd after songwriters Cynthia Weil and Barry Mann convinced him to redo the vocals.
-Boyd got angry with Spector after having to re-record her vocals for "Uptown" multiple times, which lead to Spector to release the original version with the Crystals.
+Boyd got angry with Spector after having to re-record her vocals for "Uptown" multiple times, which led to Spector to release the original version with the Crystals.